IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

 5.  **Add the inputs for first and last name.**

-    1. From the Insert menu, select Indigo-Components / Inputs/Input / Line.
+    1. From the Insert menu, select Indigo-Components / Inputs / Input / Line.
     2. Place it below the title.
 Leave 16px on the left, and 0px from the Title
     3. Set its width to 116px.
     4. Duplicate this input.